processone/eturnal/PACKAGING.md

 > The following notes might be interesting to distribution packagers.

-The eturnal server is built as a so-called [Erlang/OTP release][1] (using the [rebar3][2] and [relx][3] tools).
+The eturnal server is built as a so-called [Erlang/OTP release][1] (using the [Rebar3][2] tool).
 An Erlang/OTP release is a stand-alone directory that contains eturnal and (usually) all Erlang dependencies including the required parts of the Erlang VM itself.
 Erlang/OTP releases are freely relocatable within the file system and offer deployment features such as in-place upgrades of the software.
 However, the release concept was not designed with distribution packaging in mind, esp. regarding dependency management and the release directory structure.

 Dependency Management
 ---------------------

-Besides the dependencies [mentioned][4] in the [INSTALL.md][5] file, eturnal depends on the Erlang libraries referenced as `deps` in the [rebar.config][6] file, _except_ for `recon` (which is just included for debugging purposes).
+Besides the dependencies [mentioned][3] in the [INSTALL.md][4] file, eturnal depends on the Erlang libraries referenced as `deps` in the [rebar.config][5] file, _except_ for `recon` (which is just included for debugging purposes).
 The complete list of (direct and transitive) Erlang dependencies is: